-Whether in the home or classroom, your little ones are sure to enjoy these snowman counting activities.
-Be sure to read all the different ways I use these counting cards to teach number sense skills to my preschoolers.
+Whether you’re practicing number recognition, counting, or simple math concepts, these cute snowman ten frame counting cards are sure to make learning both seasonal and exciting!
+Be sure to read all the different ways to use these counting cards to teach number sense skills.

-FAQ About Ten Frame Counting
+Why Use Ten Frame Counting Cards?

 Ten frame counting cards are a simple way of organizing quantities while counting into sets of ten.

-Snowman Counting Cards
+Printable Snowman Counting Cards

 These free printable snowman counting cards are a wonderful way to add to your other snowman printables and fun math activities to your winter theme lesson plans.
 They’re perfect for teaching toddlers and preschoolers number recognition and counting in a hands-on way.